 A Good MFA Program is Hard to Find

 The Master of Fine Arts in Creative Writing program offers workshops with award-winning faculty in fiction, creative nonfiction, memoir, and poetry; students may write their thesis in fiction, poetry or creative nonfiction.
-(We also offer a scriptwriting workshop and students may take this course as an elective).

 Unlike some MFA programs, we not only encourage students to work in other genres, we require our students to take at least one workshop in a genre other than their thesis genre.
 In addition to workshops, students take creative writing seminars in Poetry & Poetics or Prose Forms, pedagogy classes on the teaching of writing, and courses on literature and special topics.